-The assistant will be more personal, being able to understand that if we want to go to “mom’s house“, we are asking for directions to go to our mother’s house, and not to a specific Google Maps site that is called “mom’s house“.
+The assistant will be more personal, understanding that if we want to go to “mom’s house,” we are asking for directions to go to our mother’s house and not to a specific Google Maps site called “mom’s house“.
 She also understands more complex phrases such as “what time is she going to do at mom’s house“, or “remember to buy flowers for my sister’s birthday a week before“, knowing Google when is her birthday and who is your sister.

 You will also know more information about us.
 For example, if we ask you to recommend the food, it will be based on our tastes, like the restaurants we have visited.
 It will also recommend podcasts or events close to us.
 At the time of requesting recipes, you will know what type of food we want according to the time.
 If we ask for it at 2:00 p.m., it will give us recommendations for lunches.